How to Become a Police Officer in Atlanta

 The salary of an Atlanta Police Officer can vary depending on education, experience, and rank.
 There is a higher pay grade for those with associate’s, bachelor’s and master’s degrees.
 Additionally, officers receive an annual uniform allowance, various benefits and multiple opportunities for promotions.
 Although the exact salary can range widely between departments, the average annual salary for a patrol officer is $41,650.2

-The last graduating class of 2013 from the Atlanta Police Training Academy consisted of 26 newly trained officers and the city is in a constant cycle of recruitment throughout the year.3
+The graduating class of 2015 from the Atlanta Police Training Academy consisted of 25 newly trained male and female officers, and the city is in a constant cycle of recruitment throughout the year.3

 For more information on current Atlanta law enforcement positions, take a look at our state job board page.